 “Do you tend to refer young children for fillings and other treatment?”

-“Under what circumstances do you refer children to a Pediatric Dentist for treatment?”
+“Under what circumstances do you refer children for Pediatric Dentistry treatment?”

 “Do you do your own root canal treatments?
-Do you perform Molar root canal treatments?”
+Can you perform Molar root canal treatments?”

 “Do you provide dentures and related surgical services?”